Graham Alexander: Return to Preston North End

 Alexander returned to Preston North End on 3 August 2011, as he signed a one-year contract with the club.
 He made his debut against Colchester United.

 Alexander scored his first goal for Preston in four years with a trademark penalty in a 2–1 home win against Tranmere on 24 September 2011.
 This was after his first penalty back in a Preston shirt was saved by Exeter's Artur Krysiak, and before his third was saved by Lee Butcher of Leyton Orient.
 His next penalty came in a penalty shootout against Rochdale in the Football League Trophy, which was slotted into the top corner after he was brought on as a substitute for Conor McLaughlin especially to take a penalty in the shootout.
 However, he missed his next penalty, again in the Football League Trophy, and again in a penalty shootout, this time against Chesterfield.
-He was the third Preston player to take a penalty in this shootout, and he blazed it over the bar, much to the disbelief of the fans.
-Preston's next penalty-taker, Paul Coutts, had his penalty saved, and then when the next penalty was scored by Chesterfield's Alexandre Mendy, Preston got knocked out of the tournament.
+He was the third Preston player to take a penalty in this shootout, and he blazed it over the bar.
+Preston's next penalty-taker, Paul Coutts, had his penalty saved, and then when the next penalty was scored by Chesterfield's Alexandre Mendy, Preston were knocked out of the tournament.
 Alexander started the next league game against Stevenage but was replaced through injury by Steven Smith after just 3 minutes, after which Alexander did not feature for the Lilywhites for a long time, and there was speculation that he had played his last game for Preston, and in his career.